 Howard Lewis, a decorated World War II veteran, died at age 96 on April 25, 2019 in Brick Town, NJ.

-To send flowers in memory of Howard I Lewis, please visit our Heartfelt Sympathies Store.
+To send flowers to the family or plant a tree in memory of Howard I Lewis, please visit our Heartfelt Sympathies Store.

 Howard was born on July 1, 1922 and grew up in Neptune, New Jersey.
 After graduating from Neptune High School, he joined the Army Air Corps on the outbreak of WWII.
 He flew 37 combat missions in Europe as a radio operator on a B24 bomber which he and his crewmates christened the “Glad Ta See Ya.”
 After Germany surrendered, Howard volunteered to fly military transport aircraft over the “Hump” from Burma to China.
 Howard’s combat medals include the Distinguished Flying Cross, the Air Medal with five Oak Leaf Clusters, the Bronze Star and the Burma China India patch.
 After his discharge in 1945 Howard returned to the Jersey Shore where he married and had a daughter Karen.